 Students will gain a historical appreciation of the evolution and development of computers and will acquire and demonstrate a basic knowledge of computer concepts.
 Students will be able to illustrate the diversity of systems and will learn to recognize the impact of computers through the direct investigation of software.
 The MS Word processor and Excel spreadsheet will be described and examined.
 The relationship between computers and networks will be explored with regard to their impact on society.
 Security, privacy and computer ethics will be examined in the course readings and discussed in class.
-Students will produce a 750-word paper, based on individual research, exploring one of the topics covered in the course.
-Any Science student (First Choice, Health, Pure and Applied, Environmental, ESP, DSP, etc) planning to take Introduction to Computer Programming in Engineering Science (360-420-DW) as a Science option must not take any Computer Science complementary course such as 420-BWC or 420-BXC.
+Students will produce a 750-word paper, based on individual research, exploring one of the topics covered in the course. \\Any Science program student planning to take Introduction to Computer Programming in Engineering Science (360-420-DW) as a Science option must not take any Computer Science complementary course such as 420-BWC or 420-BXC.

-Web Site Creation 420-BXC-03 | 45 hours
+Web Site Creation

+420-BXC-03 | 45 hours No prerequisite